How Does the Criminal Process Work?

 At the trial, the prosecution has the burden to prove that the defendant is guilty of the crime beyond a reasonable doubt.
 Based upon the evidence presented, a jury or a judge determines whether the defendant is guilty or not.

 If found guilty the judge will schedule a sentencing hearing.
 It is important to have a qualified attorney advocating for the lowest sentence possible.

 At the Law Offices of Arash Hashemi, we provide clients with passionate and experienced representation.
 If you have been charged with a crime and would like to schedule an initial consultation with a lawyer at our firm, contact us by phone at (310) 448-1529 or contact us online.
 We promptly return phone calls and emails.
-Our office is conveniently located in the Westside Towers in West Los Angeles, within minutes of Santa Monica, Beverly Hills, and Westwood.
-We have flexible and weekend office hours, and we will visit you in jail to discuss your case.
+Our office is conveniently located in the Westside Towers in Los Angeles, within minutes of Santa Monica, Beverly Hills, Westwood, and steps away from the Expo/Bundy Station.
+We have flexible hours and weekend appointments, and we will visit you in jail to discuss your case.